Belle Barth: Comedy career

 During the 1960s, she performed often in New York and Las Vegas.
 In 1960 her talents were discovered by Stanley Borden who broke ground by signing her to his After Hours record label.
 Her 1960 single, If I Embarrass You Tell Your Friends, was the number one record of the year in Quebec.
 In 1961, she played both the Roundtable club in New York (where she recorded her second album) and a midnight show at Carnegie Hall on November 25, 1961.

-In Las Vegas, she played at the Thunderbird, then Caesar's Palace in Nero's Lounge.
+In Las Vegas, she played at the Thunderbird, then Caesars Palace in Nero's Lounge.
 She returned to Miami Beach to play at venues including Harry's American Showroom at the Eden Roc, the Red Room at the Saxony, the Hotel Plaza in Joe's Lounge for Lovers, and Sans Souci lounge.
 She was usually accompanied by Margie Sherwin on piano.

+Barth and Patsy Abbott owned their own nightclubs in Miami in the 1950s and 1960s.

 Personal life

 Barth was married five times; she and her last husband George B. Martin married twice, either side of a month-long divorce through March 1966.
 She had no children, but her family included many siblings, nieces and nephews.